BWC00/inventory-tracker/README.md

 ```
 As you can see a component consists of the files I just mentioned before.
 Most of them represents a single class that is exported.
 Of course, you can add here more component specific stuff.

-Since I have multiple components and their classes have the same structure most of the time, I also create interfaces that are implemented in the classes.
+Since I have multiple components and their classes have the same structure most of the time, I also created interfaces and generic/parameterized abstract classes that are implemented in the components to ensure code resuseability.
 This helps me to keep the components’ structure straight.

 ### Directory: src/api/middleware
 ```shell